FAQ

 Just use tmux.
 Seriously.

 Every coding agent already runs in a terminal. tmux gives you named sessions that survive disconnects, inspectable output via capture-pane, input injection via send-keys, and session persistence across reboots.
-That's identity, communication, observability, and durability — for free, from a tool that ships with every Linux server and every Mac.
+That's identity, communication, observability, and durability, all for free, from a tool that ships with every Linux server and every Mac.

 OpenRig doesn't require agents to integrate with it, install a plugin, or even know they're being managed.
 It manages agents that have no idea OpenRig exists.
 That's only possible because tmux gives you a universal control surface beneath every terminal agent.